 - a 1926 Christmas Radio Times fetched £74 whereas the first Radio Times Dr Who cover pulled in 33 bids to reach £509.99;

 - £31 was paid in 2009 for a copy of Tit-Bits with Raquel Welch, Honor Blackman and Robert Powell from 1979 – it originally cost 12p.
 Copies of Tit-Bits usually fetch £1-£10.

-- Marilyn Monroe covers from the 1950s can fetch thousands – a rare copy of True Story from October 1952 fetched £1,000 in 2017.
+- Early Marilyn Monroe covers can fetch thousands – a copy of True Story from October 1952 fetched £1,000 in 2017.

 - The priciest combination is Sherlock Holmes in the Strand Magazine – an 1891 copy fetched £540; it's the unbound copies that achieve the best prices.